dresden-elektronik/phoscon-app-beta/README.md

 http://www.dresden-elektronik.de/pwa

-This preliminary login page shows connectes gateways.
-Initially the search may take a few minutes.
+This preliminary login page shows connected gateways.
+Initially the search may take a few minutes; the search can be repeated by clicking the Phoscon logo.

 Select your your gateway and login with its password (default: delight).

-**Note** By clicking on the Phoscon logo the search can be repeated.
+#### Install on homescreen
+On mobile devices the app can be "installed" on homescreen from the menu in Safari, Chrome or Samsung browser.

 ## Notes